How to Do Technical SEO for Ecommerce Websites: 12 Tips

 1. Optimize Website for Crawlability and Indexing

-• Create a Robots.txt File: A security txt file is a text file used by web servers to provide security-related information to the public, such as contact details for reporting vulnerabilities.
-If you have ecommerce websites, make sure important pages such as listing of products and categories, etc. are accessible.
-In addition, by excluding pages that do not need to be indexed, such as the pages of the administration panels or filtering options that could be a duplicate, you can optimize the crawl budget.
+• Create a Robots.txt File: A robots.txt file is a text file used by web servers to provide security-related information to the public, such as contact details for reporting vulnerabilities.
+If you have ecommerce websites, make sure essential pages, such as a listing of products and categories, etc., are accessible.
+In addition, by excluding pages that do not need to be indexed, such as the pages of the administration panels, or filtering options that could be duplicates, you can optimize the crawl budget.Robots.txt for search engines

 2. Create and Submit XML & HTML Sitemaps

 A sitemap is like a directory for search engines; it guides them to your most important pages and gives them helpful notes on their structure and content.
 Sitemaps become particularly important for ecommerce websites with high inventories, as they help us ensure that all relevant pages are indexed.
-Get the help of ecommerce web design services for best sitemaps.
+Get the help of e-commerce web design services for the best sitemaps.

-• XML Sitemaps: These are meant for search engines themselves, and include product pages, categories, blog posts, and any other relevant URLs.
-Remove pages that are irrelevant or duplicated to maximize your crawl budget.
-Generate an updated XML sitemap whenever you add or remove pages.
+• XML Sitemaps: These are intended for search engines and include product pages, categories, blog posts, and other relevant URLs.
+Remove pages that are irrelevant or duplicated to maximize the crawl budget of your ecommerce site.
+Generate an updated XML sitemap whenever you add or remove pages.XML sitemap for search engines

-• HTML Sitemaps: These are user-facing and an additional navigation in case the user cannot find their way.
-For example, support users’ ability to search specific categories and pages via an HTML sitemap that lives in your footer, especially on sites with complex hierarchies.
+• HTML Sitemaps: These are user-facing and provide additional navigation when users cannot find their way.
+For example, support users’ ability to search specific categories and pages via an HTML sitemap that lives in your footer, especially on sites with complex hierarchies.HTML Sitemap for Users

 3. Make Sure Your Website is Secure

 • Install an SSL Certificate: Installing an SSL certificate is fundamental to protecting user data.
 An SSL certificate tells search engines and users that your site is secure.
-Search engines reward HTTPS, and as 70% of shoppers now use their phones, security is paramount.
+Search engines reward HTTPS, and as 70% of shoppers now use their phones, security is paramount.Website https and security

 4. Boost Your Website’s Speed and Core Web Vitals

-Every provider of ecommerce web design services consider website speed as their favorite tip.Page speed is an important ranking factor and seriously affects user experience.
-Statistics revealed that 40% of users leave a site after three seconds pass without a load and the faster your site is, better are your conversion rates.
+Every provider of ecommerce web design services considers website speed as their favorite tip.
+Page speed is an important ranking factor and seriously affects user experience.
+Statistics show that 40% of users leave a site after 3 seconds without a load, and the faster your site is, the better your conversion rates are.

 • Use a CDN: A CDN helps your load times by serving your website from servers physically closer to the user’s location.
 This is especially true for global ecommerce brands.